26 Types of Insects in Texas

 As caterpillars, H. lineata eats many different kinds of host plants, and as adults, it pollinates many different kinds of flowers.

 Larvae are known to gather in large groups and have a voracious appetite, making them capable of ruining gardens and crops.
-As adults, they seek plants from which to gather nectar using both visual and olfactory awareness.
+Adults seek plants to gather nectar using visual and olfactory awareness.

 Southern Flannel Moth

-If you ever see one of these types of insects in Texas, you won’t be able to miss it because of the way it looks.
+If you ever see one of these types of insects in Texas, you won’t be able to miss it because of how it looks.

-Its larval form is very distinctive, and it goes by a variety of names, including opossum bug, asp, wooly slug, and fuzzy puss caterpillar, to name a few.
+Its larval form is very distinctive, and it goes by various names, including opossum bug, asp, wooly slug, and fuzzy puss caterpillar, to name a few.
 One of Texas’ most hazardous bugs, the caterpillar form is likewise extremely poisonous.

 Imperial Moth

 The imperial moth, Eacles Imperialis, is a Nearctic member of the Saturniidae family and Ceratocampinae subfamily.
-The species’ mature wingspan ranges between 80 and 175 mm, and Dru Drury provided the first description of it in 1773.
+The species’ mature wingspan ranges between 80 and 175 mm, and Dru Drury described it in 1773.

 Furthermore, variation within this species is substantial.
 The coloring of an adult can be very different, but it is usually mostly yellow with patches of red, brown, and purple.